StevenBlack/vocab/million-dollar-words.md

 ### nubbin
-This word means exactly what it sounds like—a lumpy stub, a bumpy nub.
-The pills that form on sweaters after you've worn them for a time could just as well be called nubbins.
+A lumpy stub, a bumpy nub.

 ### nubile